UniversalDevicesInc/udi_python_interface/Oauth2.md

   "client_id": "The oAuth client ID",
-  "client_secret": "The oAuth secret", "auth_endpoint": "The URL of the oAuth authorization endpoint", "token_endpoint": "The URL of the token endpoing", "cloudlink": true
+  "client_secret": "The oAuth secret", "auth_endpoint": "The URL of the oAuth authorization endpoint", "token_endpoint": "The URL of the token endpoing"
 }
 ```